Student Handbook - Student Success

 Counseling is offered for educational, career and personal development.
 Specifically, counselors can assist with academic problems, selection of an academic major, career direction and personal concerns that may interfere with academic progress.
 Counseling is a walk-in service for students and appointments are not always necessary.

-Career, informational and personal counseling, and academic advising are available to students at the Downingtown Campus, Exton Center, the Upper Darby Center, Southeast Center, Pennocks Bridge Campus, and Marple Campus.
+Career, informational and personal counseling, and academic advising are available to students at the Downingtown Center, Upper Darby Center, Southeast Center, Pennocks Bridge Center and Marple Campus.

 The College’s policies and procedures are designed to ensure all qualified students with disabilities have equal access to its educational programs, services and activities.
-Students with learning, AD/HD, physical or psychological disabilities seeking accommodations must provide current and comprehensive documentation to the Office of Disability Services.
-Students must then meet with the director of disability services, located at the Marple Campus, room 1335, to arrange reasonable accommodations.
-To set up an appointment, please call 610-359-5229 or email email@example.com.
-Students at the branch campuses with questions regarding this process can contact the assistant director of disability services at 484-237-6251 or firstname.lastname@example.org.
-Additional information may be found here.
+Students with disabilities seeking accommodations must provide current and comprehensive documentation to the Office of Disability Services.
+Students must then meet with Simone Richardson, Director of Disability Services, to arrange reasonable accommodations.
+To begin the accommodations process, please complete the Student Accommodations Request Form and submit your accompanying documentation to email@example.com .

-Eligible students are responsible for picking up their accommodation letters at the beginning of each semester to give to their instructors.
-Good communication is key to success.
-Faculty members are not required to provide accommodations prior to or retroactive from the date a letter is presented.
+Keep in mind, good communication is key to success!
+Professors are not required to provide accommodations prior to or retroactive from the date a letter is presented.
 Students with disabilities are held to the same academic standards as any other student.
 If students have concerns about the implementation of their accommodations, it is their responsibility to contact the director as soon as possible.
 Students who feel they have been denied reasonable accommodations may appeal this decision by following the student complaint procedure in the handbook.

 Students with mobility impairments needing evacuation assistance in the event of an emergency should contact the director to discuss the evacuation procedures.
-Handicapped parking areas are designated.
-Students with temporary medical conditions can make parking arrangements with the Wellness Coordinator.
+Students who require Temporary Medical Parking can make parking arrangements by submitting an application.

 Emergency messages will be delivered to students during class in the case of accidents, missing or ill children, death or serious illness, robbery, fire, or an emergency involving an unattended small child.
 Calls should be directed to the Career and Counseling Center, (Marple Campus, Room 1325, 610-359-5324) or the main office of an off-campus center.
 The College has no public address system to locate students outside of class.